Skip to content

 • Mission-critical systems - Embedded design, no HA/replication

-Enterprise features remain out of scope: - ❌ User management, multi-DB (incompatible with embedded design) - ❌ Distributed features (single-node architecture)
+Enterprise features remain permanently out of scope: - ❌ User management, multi-DB (incompatible with embedded design) - ❌ Distributed features (single-node architecture)

 Contributing